Rationale for the Iraq War: Criticisms

 In Europe the peace movement was very strong, especially in Germany, where three-quarters of the population were opposed to the war.
 Ten NATO member countries did not join the coalition with the US, and their leaders made public statements in opposition to the invasion of Iraq.
-These leaders included Gerhard Schroeder of Germany, Jacques Chirac of France, Guy Verhofstadt of Belgium, and Recep Tayyip Erdoğan of Turkey.
+These leaders included Gerhard Schröder of Germany, Jacques Chirac of France, Guy Verhofstadt of Belgium, and Recep Tayyip Erdoğan of Turkey.
 Public perceptions of the US changed dramatically as a consequence of the invasion.
 China and Russia also expressed their opposition to the invasion of Iraq.

 Other possible US objectives, denied by the US government but acknowledged by retired US General Jay Garner, included the establishment of permanent US military bases in Iraq as a way of projecting power (creating a credible threat of US military intervention) to the oil-rich Persian Gulf region and the Middle East generally.
 In February 2004, Jay Garner, who was in charge of planning and administering post-war reconstruction in Iraq, explained that the US occupation of Iraq was comparable to the Philippine model: "Look back on the Philippines around the turn of the 20th century: they were a coaling station for the navy, and that allowed us to keep a great presence in the Pacific.
 That's what Iraq is for the next few decades: our coaling station that gives us great presence in the Middle East"; (see also Philippine–American War).
 Garner was replaced by Paul Bremer after reports came out of his position in SY Coleman, a division of defense contractor L-3 Communications, specializing in missile-defense systems.
 It was believed his role in the company was in contention with his role in Iraq.
 The House Appropriations Committee said the report accompanying the emergency spending legislation was "of a magnitude normally associated with permanent bases".
 However, the United States House of Representatives voted in 2006 not to fund any permanent bases in Iraq.